-Steps for making apple cider vinegar at home
+Here are the steps for making apple cider vinegar at home.

 This recipe calls for whole apples, but you can also use scraps, peels, and cores.
-So if you're going to be making apple pie, save the left-overs to brew your own batch of ACV!
-You know the
+So if you're going to be making apple pie, save the left-overs to brew your own batch of ACV.

 Now, before you get all excited and go out to get apples, remember a few things.

-- You need to stir the juice every other day or so day.
-Can you commit to this?
-You need to stir the juice every other day or so.
+- You need to stir the juice every other day or so.
 Can you commit to this?
 If you fail to stir it, your apple cider vinegar will not form because it will not get enough oxygen.

 - The ideal temperature for making apple cider vinegar is about 60 to 80 degrees Fahrenheit.
 A lower or higher temperature will prevent the fermentation process from taking place.

-- Avoid metal container for making and storing the vinegar.
+- Avoid metal containers for making and storing the vinegar.
 Use only glass, plastic, wood, enamel, or stainless steel containers.